-MHP has a Referral to Case Management form for you to use when you need help with your high-risk members.
-This form can be found on our website MclarenHealthPlan.org by clicking the Provider tab, selecting Health Management Tools, selecting Health Management and then selecting Case Management.
+MHP has a "Referral to Case Management" form to use when you need help with your high-risk members.
+This form can be found on our website, McLarenHealthPlan.org.
+In the Provider's section, select any line of business, then choose Provider Materials.
+You can use the search function or scroll down to the "Referral Guidelines" heading where you will find the "Referral to Case Management" form.

-When a member is referred to our case management department, a nurse begins an assessment of the member and a proactive approach to managing the health care needs of that member.
+When a member is referred to our case management department, a nurse begins an assessment of the member and a proactive approach to managing the members' health care needs.
 To promote the well-being of each member, we have programs that focus on preventive health management, disease management, general and complex case management, and CSHCS case management.